goens/lost-pop-lean/README.md

 # POP - Lean

-This repository contains the Lean4 implementation of the (generalized, scoped) POP model.
+This repository contains the Lean4 implementation of the LOST-POP model.

 # Building